Black Dog (Osage chief)

-Black Dog (Osage, Manka-Chonka, ca. 1780–1848) was a chief of the Hunkah band of the Osage Indians that lived in an area around present Baxter Springs, Kansas.
+Black Dog (Osage, Manka-Chonka, ca. 1780–1848) was a Native American Chief of the Hunkah band of the Osage Indians that lived in an area around present Baxter Springs, Kansas.
 In the fall of 1803, the band moved to the village of Pasuga (Big Cedar), present day Claremore, Oklahoma.
-His towering height was 7 ft 5 in tall, his weight 430 lb pounds, and he was blind in the left eye.

 He took his band on hunts as far away as Santa Fe, then part of Mexico, possibly earning the designation Manka-Chonka in battles with the Comanche.
 He is credited with engineering a trail known as the Black Dog Trail east of present Baxter Springs, Kansas to the Great Salt Plains in present Alfalfa County, Oklahoma.

 On a visit to Fort Gibson in 1834, George Catlin painted Black Dog's picture, giving his name as "Tchong-tas-sab-bee, Black Dog, Second Chief".

 Black Dog is known to have had at least one son, also called Black Dog (1827–1910), who became an Osage chief in 1870.

 Tchong-tas-sab-bee, Chief Black Dog, artist George Catlin 1834.